 Pricing for Family Law Services A People’s Choice can save you hundreds of dollars by preparing your California family law documents instead of an expensive attorney!
 Call us for family law pricing specials!
 We can prepare all necessary court documents in most routine proceedings covered by the family law courts in California including: Divorce [...]

 Family Law Motions and Requests For Orders (RFO's) A motion or request for order is the formal process of requesting the court for a specific ruling, action or other decision.
 In family law proceedings, a party can request the court intervene on certain issues when an agreement cannot be reached.
 Motions can be filed for [...]

 California Family Law Matters The California Family Law court hears a variety of different types of proceedings.
-This includes matters involving terminating a marriage or domestic partnership, child custody and visitation matters, child support, spousal support, paternity and adoption.
-Any person can choose to represent themselves in their California family law matter.
-It is not [...]
+This includes matters involving terminating a marriage or domestic partnership, divorce, child custody and visitation matters, child support, spousal support, paternity and adoption in California.
+Any person can choose to represent themselves in their California family law [...]

 When a loved one passes away, you may face the overwhelming task of settling their estate.
 Unfortunately, for some people, juggling attorney fees on top of funeral costs and other expenses can make probate an impossible task.
 If this sounds like a familiar situation, you may want to look into how to probate a will without a lawyer.

 Filing for divorce can be expensive and time-consuming.
 Plus, it becomes complicated when the two parties don't agree on the issues at hand.
 If you're looking for a cheap, simple divorce, you may want to forego hiring an attorney.
 Read on for an explanation of the divorce process in California, and to determine whether you would be eligible to represent yourself in court.